-If an AVS response is received prior to taking action on the case, consider the response in making the eligibility decision, resolving any discrepancies.
-If AVS is received after disposition on the case, treat the AVS information as a change and take action accordingly.
+If a FAM response is received prior to taking action on the case, consider the response in making the eligibility decision, resolving any discrepancies.
+If FAM information is received after disposition on the case, treat the FAM information as a change and take action accordingly.